“Don’t judge a man by where he is, because you don’t know how far he has come.” - C.S. Lewis

 for man to adjust, find new meaning, and thrive.
 This resiliency is a fundamental component

-in both my work with clients and my intellectual pursuits.
+in both my work with patients and my intellectual pursuits.

 My primary approach is psychodynamic psychotherapy, an insight-oriented psychology.
 Psychodynamic psychotherapy seeks to understand the unconscious motivators and conflicts that have been established based on our previous relationships and happenings.
 Often times our minds come to adjust to life through certain defenses and these are held to keep us safe for a time.
 Nevertheless, these defenses can come at odds or cease to help us as best as they could.
 Through a dedication to curiosity, therapist and client meet to understand the client more fully.
 An article further describing psychodynamic psychotherapy can be found here.